This brief gives advice for:

 NOTE- This brief is a companion piece to Roehm's Fabrication manual on Thermoforming.
 The brief you are reading adds to that information with specific data on skylights.
 Don't attempt to thermoform skylights until you understand the advice in both briefs.

-IMPORTANT- Always consult with local building code officials prior to installing skylights made from ACRYLITE® acrylic sheet.
+IMPORTANT- Always consult with local building code officials prior to installing skylights made from ACRYLITE® extruded acrylic sheet.
 Some restrictions may apply.

 Varieties of Domes